mgw58980/Surface-Temperature-and-Vegetation-Group/README.md

 vegetative strucutre to keep surface and air temperatures cooler.
 Thus, the variables are expected to have a linearly negative relationship.

 Plan Hypothesis: We plan to observe surface & air temperatures, as well as vegetitation structure, in two areas of Colorado.
+We will use surface and air temperature data from the CPER site as well as the RMNP site.
+By taking the difference in air and surface temperature, we will get .
+Using the difference, we will compare it to the two sites.
+We will see temperature to expect from a grass field versus a a forest.

 Data Description: There is data in NEON for two Colorado sites, CPER & RMNP.